devn5900/rudraStories/README.md

 <h1>RUDRA STORIES</h1>
-<p>This is the first project that i have made when i started to learn web development from diffrent-diffrent sources during lockdown.
+<p>This is the first project that i have made when i started to learn web development from diffrent sources during lockdown.
 Now it is running on http://rudrastories.000webhostapp.com/ .
 Some functionalities are under development.
 It is also responsive for Diffrent-2 Screens</p>
 <ul>
 <h1>Technologies</h1>
 <li>HTML</li>